alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 layout: post
 title:  "Which Tech CEOs Are Gamers?"
 date:   2026-07-17 00:45:00 -0700
+excerpt: In a court of law, Satya Nadella said he is not a gamer.
 ---

 In a court of law, Satya Nadella said he is not a gamer.